phisiart/MIPS-CPU/Assembler/readme.md

     insts = asbl_file('src.s')

-`asbl_file` is a function that takes in a file name, and assemble the MIPS code in it.
+`asbl_file` is a function that takes in a file name, and assembles the MIPS code in it.
 It returns a list of instructions.
 You may want to check what it has returned, so just write:

     print insts